nubufi/PriceProphet/README.md

 ### Why This Project?
 PriceProphet is an excellent project for anyone seeking to enhance their machine learning and NLP skills while solving a real-world problem.
 It provides hands-on experience in data processing, model training, evaluation, and deployment, making it a perfect side project for learning and skill development.

+### Requirements
+1- A system with nvidia graphic card
+2- Docker and docker compose

+### How To Run?
+1- Create an .env file inside the app directory and add your hugging face token as HF_TOKEN=<your token>.
+2- Run docker-compose up --build.